On Writing Well – a great book for writers

-There are so many author resources out there that it is sometimes hard to know where to start.
-In this Author Resources series, I help you out, by recommending some of my favorite books for (aspiring) writers.
-In this installment, I present to you: “On Writing Well.
+There are so many books for writers out there that it is sometimes hard to know where to start.
+Luckily, as a writing coach, I’ve read many of them.
+So I thought I’d help you out, by recommending some of my favorite books for (aspiring) writers.
+I present to you: “On Writing Well.
 The Classic Guide to Writing Nonfiction”.

 Reasons to Read On Writing Well